puhfista/scenekit-3d-tracking-example/README.md

 # scenekit-3d-tracking-example

-I bult a scenekit project that does super basic 3d tracking using a a GKAgent3d, and entity, and a component
+I bult a scenekit project that does super basic 3d tracking using Gameplaykit and Scenekit.
+Types used: GKAgent3d, and GKEntity, and a GKComponent